lanahuyen/Group_Project_1/README.md

 1. **Line Graphs**:
    - **Total Valuations by Country**: Compares the total valuations of unicorn companies across different countries for 2022, 2023, and 2024.
-   - **Country Growth Trends**: Highlights growth trends in countries like the United States, China, India, and the United Kingdom.
+   - **Country Growth Trends**: Points out growth trends in countries like the United States, China, India, and the UK.
    - **2022-2023-2024 Graph (No US, China)**: ![2022-2023-2024 Graph (No US, China)](https://github.com/lanahuyen/Group_Project_1/blob/main/output_data/2022-23-24graph_no_us_china.png)
    - **2022-2023-2024 Graph**: ![2022-2023-2024 Graph](https://github.com/lanahuyen/Group_Project_1/blob/main/output_data/2022-23-24graph.png)

 2. **Bar Graphs**:
    - **Average Growth per Country**: Shows the average growth rates for unicorn companies in different countries.
-   - **Country Growth Comparison**: Provides a detailed comparison of growth rates across top-performing countries.
+   - **Country Growth Comparison**: A visual comparison of growth rates across top-performing countries.
    - **CAGR by Country**: ![CAGR by Country](https://github.com/lanahuyen/Group_Project_1/blob/main/output_data/cagr_by_country.png)

 3. **Geographic Maps**:
-   - **Unicorn Distribution**: Visualizes the geographic distribution of unicorn companies, highlighting key innovation hubs.
+   - **Unicorn Distribution**: Maps out the geographic distribution of unicorn companies, highlighting hubs of startups.
    - **Growth Hotspots**: Identifies regions with the highest growth rates and the most significant concentration of unicorn companies.

 #### Date of Entry Analysis:

 1. **Scatter Plots**:
-   - **Date Joined vs. Growth**: Investigates the relationship between the date a company joined the unicorn club and its growth rate.
+   - **Date Joined vs. Growth**: Looks at the relationship between the date a company joined the unicorn club and its growth rate.
    - **Entry Trends**: Shows how the entry year impacts the growth trajectory of unicorn companies.

 2. **Trend Lines**: